Hercules (Handel): Act I

 Among the captives is the princess Iole of legendary beauty.
 She laments the loss of her freedom (Air:Daughter of gods, bright liberty).
 Her predicament leaves Hyllus deeply moved.
 Hercules enters to a march in the orchestra.
 Despite having ravaged her country and sacrificed her father, Hercules reassures Iole that even though in exile, she may consider herself free.
 Iole cannot forget her father's death, which she witnessed, and prays that he may rest in peace (Air:My father!
 Ah, methinks I see).
 Hercules looks forward to enjoying domestic life after long martial activity (Air: The God of battle quits the bloody field).
-The chorus celebrate Hercules' glorious accomplishments (Chorus: Crown with festal pomp the day).
+The chorus celebrates Hercules' glorious accomplishments (Chorus: Crown with festal pomp the day).